tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## Details of FALCON, Dilithium, and SPHINCS+ {#sig-scheme}

 Dilithium [Dilithium] is a digital signature algorithm (part of the CRYSTALS suite) based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
-The design of the algorithm is based on the "Fiat Shamir with Aborts" method that leverages rejection sampling to render lattice based FS schemes compact and secure.
-Additionally, Dilithium offers both deterministic and randomized signing.
+The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky, that leverages rejection sampling to render lattice based FS schemes compact and secure.
+Dilithium uses uniform distribution over small integers for computing coefficients in error vectors, which makes the scheme easier to implement.

+Dilithium offers both deterministic and randomized signing and is instantiated with 3 parameter sets providing different security levels.
 Security properties of Dilithium are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.

 Falcon [Falcon] is based on the GPV hash-and-sign lattice-based signature framework introduced by Gentry, Peikert and Vaikuntanathan, which is a framework that requires a class of lattices and a trapdoor sampler technique.